fastpack/fastpack/README.md

            `plain' whenever the TERM env var is `dumb' or undefined.

        --no-cache
-           Do not use cache at all
+           Do not use cache at all (effective in development mode only)

+       --node-modules=PATH, --nm=PATH
+           Paths to 'node_modules' directory.
+Should be inside the project directory..
+Defaults to ['node_modules']

-       -o DIR, --output=DIR
+       -o DIR, --output=DIR (absent=./bundle)
            Output Directory.
-The target bundle will be DIR/index.js
+The target bundle will be DIR/index.js.

        --postprocess=COMMAND
            Apply shell command on a bundle file.
 The content of the bundle